luke-anglin/lukeanglin/about.md

 ---
 layout: page
 title: About
+permalink: /about/
 ---

 <p class="message">
   Hey, I'm Luke.
-I do software engineering, data science and DevOps, and enjoy every moment of it.
+I wrote a book called <i>The Big Ten</i>.
+Give it a read!
+I'm also an engineer on the side.
 </p>

 <div class="card" style="width: 18rem;">